cs231n/cs231n.github.io/linear-classify.md

   </div>
 </div>

 As we saw above, every row of \\(W\\) is a classifier for one of the classes.
 The geometric interpretation of these numbers is that as we change one of the rows of \\(W\\), the corresponding line in the pixel space will rotate in different directions.
-The biases \\(b\\), on the other hand, allow our classifiers to move the lines away from the origin.
-To see this, note that without the bias terms, plugging in \\( x\_i = 0 \\) would always give score of zero regardless of the weights.
+The biases \\(b\\), on the other hand, allow our classifiers to translate the lines.
+In particular, note that without the bias terms, plugging in \\( x\_i = 0 \\) would always give score of zero regardless of the weights, so all lines would be forced to cross the origin.

 **Interpretation of linear classifiers as template matching.**
 Another interpretation for the weights \\(W\\) is that each row of \\(W\\) corresponds to a *template* (or sometimes also called a *prototype*) for one of the classes.
 The score of each class for an image is then obtained by comparing each template with the image with an *inner product* (or *dot product*) one by one to find the one that "fits" best.
 In this terminology, the linear classifier is doing template matching, where the templates are learned.
 Another way to think of it is that we are still effectively doing Nearest Neighbor, but instead of having thousands of training images we are only using a single image per class (although we will learn it, and it does not necessarily have to be one of the images in the training set), and we use the (negative) inner product as the distance instead of the L1 or L2 distance.